+3.1 Pesticides – SGS AXYS Lab

+Analysis was performed on all samples for 76 pesticide compounds, 42 of which were detected at 1 or more stations, in at least 1 sample type (SPMD, POCIS, or grab samples).
+Of the 42 compounds detected, 41 were found using a combination of SPMD and grab samples.
+Thirty-one compounds were detected at all stations (N = 4).
+Detections for 18 compounds were qualified because of lab or field blank detections.

-3.2 Pharmaceuticals and Personal Care Products (PPCPs) – SGS AXYS Lab
+3.2 PPCPs – SGS AXYS Lab

 Analysis was performed on POCIS and grab samples for 127 PPCP compounds; 39 were detected at 1 or more stations, in at least 1 sample type.
 Of the 39 compounds detected, 31 compounds were found in POCIS samples and 24 compounds were found in grab samples.
 Seven compounds were detected at all stations (N = 4).
-Detections for 3 compounds were qualified due to lab or field blank detections.
+Detections for 3 compounds were qualified because of lab or field blank detections.

 3.3 Hormones – SGS AXYS Lab

-Analysis was performed on POCIS and grab samples for 17 hormone compounds; 5 compounds were detected at one or more stations, in at least one sample type.
+Analysis was performed on POCIS and grab samples for 17 hormone compounds; 5 compounds were detected at 1 or more stations, in at least 1 sample type.
 All compounds detected were found in the POCIS samples, and 2 of the compounds detected were found only in grab samples.
 One compound was detected at all stations (N = 4).
-All grab sample detections were qualified due to lab or field blank detections, but no data from POCIS samples were qualified due to this reason.
+All grab sample detections were qualified because of lab or field blank detections, but no data from POCIS samples were qualified for this reason.

-3.4 Perfluorinated Compounds (PFC) – SGS AXYS Lab
+3.4 PFC – SGS AXYS Lab

-Analysis was performed on POCIS and grab samples for 13 PFC compounds; 10 compounds were detected at one or more stations, in at least one sample type.
-Eight of the compounds detected were found in the POCIS samples, and seven of the compounds detected were found in grab samples.
+Analysis was performed on POCIS and grab samples for 13 PFC compounds; 10 compounds were detected at 1 or more stations, in at least 1 sample type.
+Eight of the compounds detected were found in the POCIS samples, and 7 of the compounds detected were found in grab samples.
 Three compounds were detected at all stations (N = 4).
-No PFC data were qualified due to lab or field blank detections.
+No PFC data were qualified because of lab or field blank detections.

-3.5 Polybrominated Diphenyl Ethers (PBDE) – SGS AXYS Lab
+3.5 PBDEs – SGS AXYS Lab

-Analysis was performed on SPMD and grab samples for 8 PBDE compounds, all of which were detected by both sampling types at one or more sites.
-For SPMD, all compounds were found at all sites, whereas 4 of the 8 were detected at all sites for grab.
-All SPMD detections and 92 % of grab detections were qualified due to lab or field blank detections.
+Analysis was performed on SPMD and grab samples for 8 PBDE compounds, all of which were detected by both sampling types at 1 or more sites.
+For SPMD, all compounds were found at all sites, while 4 of the 8 were detected at all sites for grab.
+All SPMD detections and 92 % of grab detections were qualified because of lab or field blank detections.

-3.6 Alkylphenols – SGS AXYS lab
+3.6 Alkylphenols – SGS AXYS Lab

-Analysis was performed on SPMD and grab samples for 4 alkylphenol compounds; 2 compounds were detected at all sites (N=4), in at least one sample type.
-Both compounds detected were found in the SPMD samples, but only one was found in the grab samples.
-All alkylphenol data were qualified due to lab or field blank detections.
+Analysis was performed on SPMD and grab samples for 4 alkylphenol compounds; 2 compounds were detected at all sites (N=4), in at least 1 sample type.
+Both compounds detected were found in the SPMD samples, but only 1 was found in the grab samples.
+All alkylphenol data were qualified because of lab or field blank detections.

-3.7 Pesticides and PPCP - FDEP lab
+3.7 Pesticides and PPCPs – DEP Lab

 Grab samples were analyzed for all 92 compounds (88 pesticides and 4 PPCPs), SPMDs were analyzed for 91 compounds (87 pesticides and 4 PPCPs), and POCIS were analyzed for 63 compounds (59 pesticides and 4 PPCPs).
-Thirty-two compounds (29 pesticides and 3 PPCPs) were detected at one or more stations, in at least one sample type.
+Thirty-two compounds (29 pesticides and 3 PPCPs) were detected at 1 or more stations, in at least 1 sample type.
 Fourteen compounds were detected at all stations (N = 4).
-No data from this laboratory were qualified due to lab or field blank detections.
+No data from this laboratory were qualified because of lab or field blank detections.

-3.8 University of Florida Results
+3.8 UF Results